shwethacn/W251-Final-Project/Show_Attend_Tell/README.md

 The starter code was taken from this Github repo [baseline code](https://github.com/fg91/Neural-Image-Caption-Generation-Tutorial).

+## List of files

+* `Dockerfile.nvidia`
+This file is used to bring up the docker container in the cloud, for training.

+* `Prepare_data.ipynb`
+Notebook used for pre-processing data in the Cloud.

+* `Training_coco_vizwiz_combined.ipynb`
+Notebook used for training model in the cloud

 ## Resources

 The training was done on IBM cloud with following resources

-* An Ubuntu 18.04 LTS machine with v100 GPU, 8 CPU and 128G RAM, 2T SSD for training.
+* An Ubundu 18.04 LTS machine with v100 GPU, 8 CPU and 128G RAM, 2T SSD for training.
-* An Ubuntu 18.04 LTS machine with 2 CPU and 32G RAM, 2T SSD as NFS server
+* An Ubundu 18.04 LTS machine with 2 CPU and 32G RAM, 2T SSD as NFS server

 ## Tools